 When I came home from three long years away from home with my new boyfriend (now husband) in tow I knew exactly what my mom would serve.
 I also knew that she would place a freshly laundered Tree of Life table cloth on the kitchen table and that she would be wearing the richly embroidered beduin dress we bought together in market in Beer Sheva.

-Sticky, smokey, toothsome Bbq ribs that fill that spot in your tummy reserved for down home vegan barbecue.
+Sticky, smokey, toothsome Bbq vegan ribs that fill that spot in your tummy reserved for down home vegan barbecue.
 These can be made on the oven or brought to your next Bbq and finished on the grille.

 Heat your oven to 350 Fahrenheit.

 Place the ingredients from peanut butter through chick pea flour into a mixing bowl.
 Give them a good stir.

 Now pour in the hot veggies broth and stir until smooth.